hashgraph/hedera-improvement-proposal/HIP/hip-0000-hts-precompile.md

 operation.
 This may result in a contract call that may need to be signed by more than the initial caller of the smart contract.

+In order for a signature to be used for verification the entire public key needs to be stored in the `pubKeyPrefix` field of the `SignaturePair` message.
+Any partial prefixes provided in the signature map will be ignored and will not properly authorize the contract, even if the signature is valid.
+This is the current practice of the Hedera supplied SDKs.

 ### ERC-20 calls directly to Token Accounts

-To enable HTS tokens to be more bradly used in DeFi applications the interactions with HSCS and Token accounts will be ehnance to allow HTS accounts to receive smart contract calls that will be immediatly delegated to the HTS precompile for evaluation.
+To enable HTS tokens to be more bradly used in DeFi applications the interactions with HSCS and Token accounts will be enhanced to allow HTS accounts to receive smart contract calls that will be immediately delegated to the HTS precompile for evaluation.

+> NOTE!
+This may be moved to a different HIP and delivered in a different release.

 #### Redirect contract